#WMOF2022 Icon Analysis

-I love EVERYTHING about this icon.
-EVERYTHING.
-And the longer I stare at it, the more things I find to love.
-I genuinely believe this was divinely inspired, and given the very real battles raging in the Church, specifically regarding the Sanctity of Marriage (I'm looking at YOU, Germany), this icon is prophetic.
+I really like this icon.
+And the longer I stare at it, the more things I find to appreciate.
+Given the very real battles raging in the Church, specifically regarding the Sanctity of Marriage (I'm looking at YOU, Germany), this icon is timely.
 It affirms marriage as being between a man and a woman because that bond is indicative of Christ's bond with His Church.
 Marriage also reflects the Trinity- God Himself .
 Just as the Father and Son are one and Their love brings for the Spirit, so too does the love between husband and wife bring forth children.

 I belong to two groups for mothers on Facebook, both of them Catholic.
 I appreciate them both for vastly different things, and as such, I end up interacting with the two groups differently as well.